Frequently asked questions

 12. What are the conditions of use?

 The EM-DAT database is protected by the law of June 30th, 1994 on copyrights and the law of August 31st, 1998 on the legal protection of databases.
 Access to the EM-DAT database is made available free of charge by the UCL.
-The reproduction and communication of the information from EM-DAT is authorized by any means and in all forms, provided that the source is clearly mentioned and as follows:
+The reproduction and communication of the information from EM-DAT is authorized by any means and in all forms, provided that the source is clearly mentioned as follows:

 13. What is the search engine designed for?

-The search engine has been designed to offer the user the possibility to directly browse updated and validated disaster information of EM-DAT.
+The search engine has been designed to allow users to directly browse EM-DAT's updated and validated disaster information.
+The search is composed of:

-•Country profiles given by natural and technological disasters.
+• Country profiles, given by natural and technological disasters.

-•Disasters profiles given by natural and technological and groups of disasters.
+• Disaster profiles, given by natural and technological and groups of disasters.

-•Disasters list accessible by selecting a data set (region or country, period or period in years, disaster group or disaster type).
+• Disasters list, accessible by selecting a data set (region or country, period or period in years, disaster group or disaster type)

-16. How can I be kept informed on EM-DAT news and publications?
+14. How can I be kept informed on EM-DAT news and publications?